 How long is your EPC valid for?

-EPC’s are valid for ten years, so the 1st EPC’s to be issued will expire in July, 2017.
+EPC's are valid for ten years, so the 1st EPC's to be issued expired in July, 2017.

 What happens if you are not given an EPC?